-Colorado meets only a small part of this goal.
-Colorado is commended for requiring that local districts consider student performance when evaluating teachers.
-However, Colorado should consider revising this policy to insist that districts use evidence of student learning garnered through objective measures such as standardized test results, in addition to subjective measures, and that student learning is the preponderant criterion of a teacher evaluation.
+Mississippi meets this goal in part.
+Mississippi is commended for considering limited measures of student learning in its teacher evaluations.

+However, the state should consider revising its guidelines to insist that local districts use evidence of student learning garnered through objective measures such as standardized test results, in addition to subjective measures, as the preponderant criterion of a teacher evaluation.
 The state should also ensure that evaluation instruments do not permit teachers found ineffective in the classroom to receive satisfactory ratings.